mintic-ai/ephemeral/README.md

 ## Use Cases

-Docker On-Demand is designed for scenarios where you need dynamic, temporary container environments with automatic lifecycle management.
+Ephemeral is designed for scenarios where you need dynamic, temporary container environments with automatic lifecycle management.
 Here are some practical applications:

 ### 🧪 **Development and Testing**